nicobou/satie/INSTALL-SC.md

 `~/Library/Application Support/SuperCollider/Extensions/plugins`

 ## Binaural Rendering
-Satie provides two binaural rendering options.
+SATIE provides two binaural rendering options.
 Using HRTF filtering, the chosen renderer will convert the multi-channel spatialized output signal of each sound source to a stereo binaural signal.
 Both options depend on non-kernal resources that need to be installed for use.
 The installation and configuration details for each option are shown below:
 #### ambi1
 First order ambisonics method, using the ATK [Ambisonic Tool Kit] (http://www.ambisonictoolkit.net/)  package that is a standard sc3-plugin.
 To use this, the `Ctk` (Composers Tool Kit) quark must be installed.
 Follow directions in the following section.
 #### ambi3